Useful Information

 While waiting, there are dance performances, conch shell blowing, and warriors on horseback rushing in to provide information.

 More dancing, toasts, and speeches ensued!
 My favorite part?
-When they begin to sing the ancient anthem of the Soma clan, the same song that their ancestors sang, the crowd joined in.
-It was absolutely magical to be in the midst of a community that retains such strong links to their history and culture.
+When they began to sing the ancient anthem of the Soma clan, the same song that their ancestors sang, the crowd joined in.
+It was absolutely magical to be in the midst of a community that retains such strong links to its history and culture.

-As the group began to prepare for their march through the streets, people rushed off to find the ideal place to view the parade from.
+As the group began to prepare for their march through the streets, people rushed off to find the ideal place to view the parade.
 As the procession of samurais on horseback marched down the street.

 Gyouretsu (Samurai Procession)